mozilla/remote-settings/docs/adr/adr_001_cache_bust.md

 Option 1 will cause more traffic, but globally absorbed by the CDN.
 It will force reverification of up-to-date data on clients, solving [bug 1640126](https://bugzilla.mozilla.org/show_bug.cgi?id=1640126).
 Rolling out is immediate and affect all versions.

-Option 2 will double trafic on the origins, but have no impact on clients.
+Option 2 will double traffic on the origins, but have no impact on clients.
 Rollout will take time.

 ## Pros and Cons of the Options